 VSM works as an iterative value stream mapping process for the organization.
 Once the value stream mapping exercise is completed, VSM aligns the company’s goals using the exercise results.
 More value is assigned to priorities that align with and support business objectives.
 It focuses internal resources on customer satisfaction.
 It increases collaboration and communication.
 VSM supports the process improvements identified by value stream mapping.

 Using VSM, the company can manage and monitor IT and developer resources.
 By prioritizing higher-value work, company leadership can strategically align IT initiatives and resources to the overall business strategy.
-The value for each product release is maximized with a clear and collaborative understanding of the work that went into the release.

 Benefits of VSM to Product and Application Lifecycle Management